typesense/showcase-guitar-chords-search-nuxt-js/README.md

 Open http://localhost:3000 to see the app ✌️

 ## Deployment
-- Set env variables in `nuxt.config.ts` to point the app to the Typesense Cluster
+- Set env variables required in `nuxt.config.ts` to point the app to the Typesense Cluster